 - Single-line text stencils that permit only one line of text, and do not accommodate paragraph returns.
 These include the Label, Heading, and Text input stencils, and are perfect for headlines, taglines, subheads, titles, and alerts.

 - Multi-line text stencils allow for longer text, paragraph returns, bullet points, and numbered lists.
-This larger group includes Paragraph, Note and Text Area – as well as stencils in both the Callouts & Annotations and Diagram categories.
+This larger group includes Paragraph, Note and Text Area – as well as stencils in both the Notes & Annotations and Diagram categories.